 Even if your skin is clear from varicose veins, tattoos can be a risky business.
 That’s because there’s always a small chance of developing an infection.
 When you tattoo over your varicose veins the risks are amplified even more.

 For one thing, you may not get the result you were going for.
 The bulging vein can distort the appearance of your tattoo in unexpected ways.
-Furthermore, the process of getting a tattoo involves applying pressure on the skin while deploying a needle at high frequency.
+Furthermore, the process of getting a tattoo involves applying pressure on the skin while deploying a needle at a high frequency.
 This may cause the vein to rupture, bleed into the surrounding tissue and lead to an infection.